Electoral changes 2022

 How the changes to ward boundaries will affect you

-The changes won't affect the external boundaries of the district, your postcode, taxes, house prices, or car or home insurance premiums.
+The changes will not have affected the external boundaries of the district, your postcode, taxes, house prices, or car / home insurance premiums.

-When the changes to ward boundaries will happen
+When did the changes to ward boundaries happen

-We have to make these changes for our scheduled May 2023 elections.
-If there are any unscheduled elections before May 2023 nothing will have changed.
+We had to make these changes for our scheduled May 2023 elections.

 We have reviewed all of our polling stations because of the ward boundary changes.